Ryze-Corp/.github/profile/README.md

 # 👨‍💻 Ryze
 A free, all-in-one Discord bot with moderation, music, games, AI, leveling, tickets, and more!

+🚧 In development